averyscottnorris/ACBrewingCalculator/README.md

 Google Chrome extension that provides brewers with a easy-to-access brewing calculator for basic brewing aspects.
 Brew on, friends!

+To contact the devs, you may send an email to either: avnorris@pdx.edu or cleytham@pdx.edu

 # Installation
 To install the ACBrewingCalculator Chrome extension: